oooyiyangc/econ-honor-thesis/README.md

-# Undergraduate Economics Senior Honor Thesis
+# Tax Revenue Cyclicality and Income Inequality: Evidence from U.S. Counties From 1989 to 2019
-**Tax Revenue Cyclicality and Income Inequality: Evidence from U.S. Counties From 1989 to 2019**
+**Undergraduate Economics Senior Honor Thesis**

 **Yiyang Chen**